Patrick Cantlay outduels Bryson DeChambeau to win BMW Championship on sixth playoff hole

 Garcia and van Rooyen, meanwhile, secured berths to the Tour Championship with timely birdies.
 Van Rooyen, for instance, birdied No. 18 after hitting his approach inside of three feet, sending the 31-year-old South African to his first Tour Championship in his first season on the PGA Tour.

-A month ago, van Rooyen was outside the top 125 in the FedEx Cup standings.
+A month ago, van Rooyen (21 under, fifth place) was outside the top 125 in the FedEx Cup standings.
 This week he finished tied for fourth at the BMW Championship at 21 under thanks to a final-round 65.

-Garcia also capped his round with a flourish, nearly holing out from a greenside bunker.
+Garcia (20 under, tie for sixth) also capped his round with a flourish, nearly holing out from a greenside bunker.
 His tap-in from four inches left him 28th in the FedEx Cup standings, two spots ahead Patrick Reed, the final qualifier who missed this tournament while recovering from bilateral pneumonia.

+“It’s very exciting,” Garcia said of reaching the Tour Championship.
+“Obviously after last week I put myself in a difficult spot but showed a lot of guts this week, played some great golf.”